mia-platform/documentation/docs/business_suite/microlc/core_configuration.md

 ### category
 - _type_: string;
 - _required_: `false`;
-- _description_: sub-menu category in which insert the plugin;
+- _description_: sub-menu category in which the plugin should be inserted;

 ### content
 - _type_: array;